-Moorabool Shire is a fast growing semi-rural municipality nestled between Melbourne, Geelong and Ballarat.
-It offers residents picturesque and friendly surrounds with the vibrancy of an active, growing community.
+Moorabool Shire is a fast-growing semi-rural municipality nestled between Melbourne, Geelong, and Ballarat.
+It is picturesque and friendly with the vibrancy of an active, growing community.

-We acknowledge the Indigenous history of Moorabool Shire.
-The land was traditionally occupied by and connected to a number of Aboriginal communities, most notably the Wathaurung Tribe in the south and west and the Wurundjeri Tribe in the east.
-In February 2015, the Council adopted a Statement of Commitment to Indigenous People.
+Moorabool Shire acknowledge the Indigenous history of Moorabool Shire.
+The land was traditionally occupied by and connected to a number of Aboriginal communities, most notably the Wadawurrung Tribe, Wurundjeri Tribe, and the Dja Dja Wurrung Tribe.
+In the 1850s, European settlers discovered gold in the region, giving rise to the beautiful gold rush towns across the Shire.